khoubyari/spring-boot-rest-example/README.md

 * Writing a RESTful service using annotation: supports both XML and JSON request / response; simply use desired ``Accept`` header in your request
 * Exception mapping from application exceptions to the right HTTP response with exception details in the body
 * *Spring Data* Integration with JPA/Hibernate with just a few lines of configuration and familiar annotations.
+* *DynamoDB* integration
-* Automatic CRUD functionality against the data source using Spring *Repository* pattern
+* Automatic CRUD functionality against the data source using Spring *Repository* pattern (for both JPA and DynamoDB)
 * Demonstrates MockMVC test framework with associated libraries
-* All APIs are "self-documented" by Swagger2 using annotations
+* All APIs are "self-documented" by *Swagger2* using annotations

 Here are some endpoints you can call: